-An often confusing issue is when your generator starts and appears to run flawlessly except for one thing—it’s not putting out any electricity!
-This can be especially frustrating if your home experiences a power outage, so make sure to check your breakers before it happens.
+Sometimes your generator starts and appears to run flawlessly, well except for one thing— it’s not putting out any electricity!
+This can be especially frustrating if your home experiences a power outage or you need it on the go.

 In this case, it could be your breakers that are at fault.
 Have no fear!
-Replacing the breakers is as simple as ordering the proper set as designated by your generator’s manufacturer and installing them accordingly.
-(SWFL is happy to help you with that.)
+Replacing a breaker is as simple as ordering the proper set as designated by your generator’s manufacturer and installing them accordingly.
+While some handymen can do this on their own, we’re happy to help with that at SWFL Electric.
+Prevent the hassle by frequently checking your breakers.
+It may even be time to replace your electrical panel.

 Depending on your generator, you may have a small plastic fuel filter inside.
-These filters prevent dust, debris, and dirt found in gasoline, from corrupting the fuel system.
+These filters prevent dust, debris and dirt— found in gasoline— from corrupting the fuel system.
 While these filters often excel at their jobs, some do it too well and can become clogged from all the debris they catch over time.
-When these filters clog, the fuel system will receive little to no fuel, and the generator will fail to run properly.
+When these filters clog, the fuel system will receive little to no fuel, and the generator will fail to run properly or sometimes not start at all.

 On your gas cap, there should be either a valve or small hole that functions as a vent.
 The vent allows gas to flow from its storage area to the fuel system, effectively powering your system.

 When the vent is clogged, the necessary airflow won’t reach the gas, and the gas won’t reach the carburetor.
-On the other hand, if the vent is only slightly plugged, your system will run, but will run poorly.
-Clearing out the gas vent is as simple and poking the small hole with a piece of wire, or even giving it a shot of compressed air.
+On the other hand, if the vent is only slightly plugged, your system will run, but poorly.
+Clearing out the gas vent is as simple as poking the small hole with a piece of wire, or even giving it a shot of compressed air.
+Talk about a quick fix!